mozilla/ichnaea/docs/internal_api/models/cell.rst

 asu
     The arbitrary strength unit.
 An integer in the range of -5 to 91 (optional).
+    Unknown values can be marked with a value of 255.
     The formula: ``RSCP [dBm] = ASU - 116``.

 A special case exists for WCDMA cells, to send data about neighboring cells.